Tufin/oasdiff/README.md

 If you don't use the `x-extensible-enum` in your OpenAPI specifications, nothing changed for you, but if you do oasdiff will find you breaking changes related to `x-extensible-enum` parameters and properties.

 #### Other differences from the original implementation
-There are multiple differences using this feature in comparison with the original implementation:
+There are multiple differences betweem this feature and the original implementation:
-- output in human readable format.
+- output in human readable format
-- supports localization for error messages and ignored changes.
+- supports localization for error messages and ignored changes
 - the set of checks can be modified by developers using oasdiff as library with their own specific checks by adding/removing checks from the slice of checks.
-- fewer false positive errors by design.
+- fewer false positive errors by design
 - better support for type changes checks: allows changing integer->number for json/xml properties, allows changing parameters (e.g. query/header/path) to type string from number/integer/etc.
-- allows removal of responses with non-success codes (e.g., 503, 504, 403).
+- allows removal of responses with non-success codes (e.g., 503, 504, 403)
-- allows adding new content-type to request (with the kept current).
+- allows adding new content-type to request (with the kept current)
 - easier to extend and customize
 - will continue to be improved